hugorithm/HopfenCraft/README.md

 ## Service Monitoring with Prometheus and Grafana

-I've integrated Prometheus and Grafana to monitor the spring boot application.
+I've also integrated Prometheus and Grafana to monitor the spring boot application.
+Here is the [dashboard](https://grafana.com/grafana/dashboards/4701-jvm-micrometer/) I've used.
+The `dashboard id` is `4701`

 ![grafana](gifs/grafana.gif)